Damian-Curran/Racket-Programming-Exercise-Sheet/README.md

 There are a total of 10 exercises in the sheet.

+#Functional Prgramming

+In computer science, functional programming is a programming paradigm—a style of building the structure and elements of computer programs—that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
+It is a declarative programming paradigm, which means programming is done with expressions or declarations instead of statements.
+In functional code, the output value of a function depends only on the arguments that are passed to the function, so calling a function f twice with the same value for an argument x produces the same result f(x) each time; this is in contrast to procedures depending on a local or global state, which may produce different results at different times when called with the same arguments but a different program state.
+Eliminating side effects, i.e., changes in state that do not depend on the function inputs, can make it much easier to understand and predict the behavior of a program, which is one of the key motivations for the development of functional programming.

+Functional programming has its origins in lambda calculus, a formal system developed in the 1930s to investigate computability, the Entscheidungsproblem, function definition, function application, and recursion.
+Many functional programming languages can be viewed as elaborations on the lambda calculus.
+Another well-known declarative programming paradigm, logic programming, is based on relations.

+In contrast, imperative programming changes state with commands in the source code, the simplest example being assignment.
+Imperative programming does have subroutine functions, but these are not functions in the mathematical sense.
+They can have side effects that may change the value of program state.
+Functions without return values therefore make sense.
+Because of this, they lack referential transparency, i.e., the same language expression can result in different values at different times depending on the state of the executing program.

 ## Exercise 1 prime-numbers

 Write, from scratch, a function in Racket that uses a brute-force algorithm that takes